 The body of work has targeted tackling the significant problem of hamstring strain injuries and their recurrences.
 From the outset in 2012, a novel conceptual framework for hamstring strain injury and reinjury was proposed.
 The work has grown and developed to include practical applications for identification of risk and evidenced based guidance on how to modify risk with appropriate conditioning.
 The main purpose is to provide athletes the best chance to perform to their potential; and this focus is driven from his own experience of frustration as an aspiring footballer who struggled with a series of significant injuries and setbacks.

-Lee Baldock is a lecturer in Psychology (Sport and Exercise) and a PhD student at USW.
+Lee Baldock is a lecturer in Psychology (Sport and Exercise).
 Lee’s research mainly focuses on the stress experiences of key sporting stakeholders (e.g., athletes, coaches, sport science support staff) and how such experiences influence their professional and personal lives, and their mental well-being.
 Lee has an emerging research profile in this area, with a range of peer-reviewed journal article and book chapter publications, and he has also disseminated his research at a range of university and national conferences.

 His research has also led to changes to national football coach education curriculum, through the design and implementation of stress and well-being interventions aimed at better supporting coaches with the demanding nature of their roles.